sprucelabsai/spruce-documentation/src/pages/concepts/views/views.md

 # Views

 `Views` are the building blocks of the front-end experience in Spruce.
 Every `Skill` can register `Skill Views` that are comprised of `CardViewControllers`.
-By default, the a skill's `RootSkillViewController` is the first view that is rendered.
+A `Skill View` also renders a `NavigationViewController` that is comprised of `NavigationButtonViews`.
+By default, the skill's `RootSkillViewController` is the first view that is rendered.

 <img style="margin:0 auto; display:block;" src="../../assets/img/concepts/skill_view_with_cards.png">